undeMalum/portfolio/content/posts/csv-sqlite-converter/index.md

 ## Advantage of CSV files
 You may wonder why would I choose CSV format over a database?
 The answer is simple: CSV files are smaller.

-Without going into much detail, databases ([SQLite](https://en.wikipedia.org/wiki/SQLite) in our case) are very efficient in storing, updating and manipulating large amounts od data.
+Without going into much detail, databases ([SQLite](https://en.wikipedia.org/wiki/SQLite) in our case) are very efficient in storing, updating and manipulating large amounts of data.
 Therefore, they are a great choice for applications that require manipulating lots of data - for example our Taxonomy game.
 Sadly, because SQL-like databases are [binary files](https://en.wikipedia.org/wiki/Binary_file), they occupy much disk space and are hard to compress - nitty-gritty of this blog post.

 On the other hand, CSV files do not scale for applications with huge datasets where frequent manipulation of data is necessary due to the slow retrieval time.
 However, at the cost of bad performance comes small file size and a variety of compression opportunities.